TUE-EE-ES/modular-flow-shop-scheduler/README.md

 ```

 To run the experiments you need to pass the `SLURM_ARRAY_TASK_ID` and `SLURM_ARRAY_TASK_MAX` as
 environment variables.
-You don't need SLURM to use them, they are simply read by the python script. `SLURM_ARRAY_TASK_ID` starts at 0 and ends at `SLURM_ARRAY_TASK_MAX` - 1.
+You don't need SLURM to use them, they are simply read by the python script. `SLURM_ARRAY_TASK_ID` starts at 1 and ends at `SLURM_ARRAY_TASK_MAX`.
 You also need to mount the `/app/data/run/` directory.
 To run the experiments
 you need to run the following:

 ```bash